 PhD in social policy from Cornell University and has worked on numerous

 research and evaluation studies based in community settings.
 She has worked in

 the SMPH for eight years in both research and administrative capacities.

 In her new role, Staci will serve as the IRB staff reviewer for most community-based research applications submitted to the HS and MR IRBs.
 Staci also can assist community-based researchers by:

 - Providing consultations about the IRB review process

 - Assisting researchers in identifying and addressing IRB issues most salient to CBR studies before an application is submitted the IRB

 - Developing educational resources useful to the CBR community

 - Serving as a liaison between research teams and the IRB

 New ARROW Activity: Using the Record Human Subjects Training SnapshotBy mid-April, a new activity will be available in ARROW that will allow study teams to check human subjects training status and dates for all study team members listed on an IRB application.
 The new activity is called Record Human Subjects Training Snapshot.
 The new activity will list training expiration dates for all study team members listed in the IRB application.
 It also will display in the History tab whether any study team members do not have the required training or have expired human subjects research training certification.
 Study teams should use this activity before submitting new initial review applications or personnel changes to ensure that study team members have current human subjects research training certification.
-For more information on how this new activity works and how to use it, please see Using the Record Human Subjects Training Snapshot Activity in ARROW .
+For more information on how this new activity works and how to use it, please see [Link for document 23550 is unavailable at this time.] .